W. B. Yeats bibliography

-This is a list of all works by Irish poet and dramatist W. B. (William Butler) Yeats (1865–1939), winner of the 1923 Nobel Prize in Literature and a major figure in 20th-century literature.
+This is a list of all works by Irish poet and dramatist W. B. Yeats (1865–1939), winner of the 1923 Nobel Prize in Literature and a major figure in 20th-century literature.
 Works sometimes appear twice if parts of new editions or significantly revised.
 Posthumous editions are also included if they are the first publication of a new or significantly revised work.
 Years are linked to corresponding "year in poetry" articles for works of poetry, and "year in literature" articles for other works.